 In 1835, the monastery was abandoned by the Franciscans and was used as a barracks during the 19th century.
 Under the instruction of architect Leopoldo Torres Balbás, almost all the ruins were recovered between 1927 and 1936, reconverting the building into a residence for painters.
 As chief architect and conservationist of the Alhambra, Francisco Prieto-Moreno Pardo undertook archaeological excavations, discovering among the remains a hammam or Arab baths belonging to the Islamic palace, constructing the building that today stands as a Parador hotel.

 Despite the fact that today it’s an accommodation establishment, its status as a national parador facilitates the conservation of this building with so much history between its walls.
-It’s most definitely worth stopping for a look during your visit to the complex that is the Alhambra and the Generalife.
+It’s most definitely worth stopping for a look during your Alhambra tour.

 Information and photos: Legado Nazarí